 Behavior Probation: Caused by continued, deliberate disobedience or committing a serious breach of conduct, in or out of school, which has an adverse effect upon the school's testimony.
 Failure of the parents to comply with the discipline procedure of the school may also result in the student being placed on probation.

-Expulsion:

-Full cooperation is expected from both student and parents in the education of the student.
-If at any time the school feels that this cooperation is lacking, the school retains the right to expel a student at any time, and for any reason.
+Expulsion: Full cooperation is expected from both student and parents in the education of the student.

+If at any time the school feels that this cooperation is lacking, the student may be expelled.
 Also if the student's behavior patterns or attitude indicate an uncooperative spirit, he/she may be expelled.
-Three or more suspensions within one academic year will result in an automatic recommendation for expulsion, subject to the review of the School Board.
+A third suspension-level offense or violation of probation will automatically make a student a candidate for expulsion.